NINAnor/WP1-data-transfer/README.md

 - Remote Server via SFTP
 Create another remote (e.g., name it remote) and select SFTP as the type.
 Provide your remote host, username, password (or key), and port.

-This program has been conceived by [Benjamin Cretois](https://bencretois.github.io/) as part of the [TABMON](https://www.nina.no/english/TABMON) project.

 ### Start the transfer